idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/numerical/fem_solve.md

 Some examples:

-- LU : form the actual Jacobian inverse, useful for small problems but does not scale
+- LU : form the actual Jacobian inverse, useful for small to medium problems but does not scale well
 - Hypre BoomerAMG : algebraic multi-grid, works well for diffusive problems
 - jacobi : preconditions with the diagonal of Jacobian